-Implementing this Framework for Action will involve action by a range of actors, in cooperation with others and cognisant of the wider context in which they are operating.
-The actions below summarise important steps by actors across the built environment lifecycle that will help to realise the Framework.
+Implementing these Draft Principles will involve action by a range of actors, in cooperation with others and cognisant of the wider context in which they are operating.
+The actions below summarise important steps by actors across the built environment lifecycle that will help to realise the Principles.